ServBay Database File Management & Migration Guide

 ServBay Default Database File Structure

-Below is a typical example structure of the /Applications/ServBay/db
+Here’s a typical structure of the /Applications/ServBay/db

 directory: